Actinocerida

 The Actinocerida are an order of generally straight, medium to large cephalopods that lived during the early and middle Paleozoic, distinguished by a siphuncle composed of expanded segments that extend into the adjacent chambers, in which deposits formed within contain a system of radial canals and a narrow space along the inner side of the connecting ring known as a paraspatium.
 (Teichert 1964) Septal necks are generally short and cyrtochoanitic, some being recumbent, some hook shaped.
 Most grew to lengths of about 60 to 90 cm but some, like the Huroniidae of the Silurian grew significantly larger.

-Ecology
+Paleoecology

 The Actinocerida inhabited shallow to quite deep waters, where they alternated between swimming and lying on the bottom.
 They were predatory, and able to control their buoyancy to a greater degree than their contemporaries.